-2.2.
-Population and land uses
+2.2 Population and land uses

-The land within the plan area has an established pastoral industry, and the region draws a significant number of tourists each year for fishing, camping, and recreation.
-Groundwater from the high yielding TLA is used for agricultural and pastoral purposes, as well as public water supply, industrial, and domestic consumption.
-The aquifer also contributes significantly to the dry season flows of the Roper River, and groundwater discharge from the aquifer feeds the famous springs of Elsey National Park, contains prominent surface water features including springs, creeks and the Roper and Waterhouse rivers.
-These are valued by the Mataranka community and visitors to the region for their social, cultural, environmental and economic significance.
+The plan area has an established pastoral industry, and the region draws a significant number of tourists each year for fishing, camping, and pleasure.
+Groundwater from the high yielding Tindal Limestone Aquifer is used for agricultural and pastoral purposes, as well as public water supply, industrial, and domestic consumption.
+The aquifer also significantly contributes to the dry season flows of the Roper River, and groundwater discharge from the aquifer feeds the famous springs of Elsey National Park, providing considerable cultural, recreational, tourism, and ecological benefits.

-The plan area includes several small towns and settlements, the largest of which is Mataranka, which has a population of 384 people (2021, ABS census) and sees a major rise in visitors during the tourism season.
-The plan area includes the Aboriginal community of Jilkminggan, population 254, as well as the township of Larrimah and other minor settlements.
+The plan area includes several small towns and settlements, the largest of which is Mataranka, which has a population of 384 people (2021 ABS census), and sees a major rise in visitors during the tourism season.
+The plan area includes Jilkminggan, a population of 254, Larrimah and other minor settlements.

 The plan area contains land held by the Wubalawun, Yangman, Mangarrayi, and Beswick Aboriginal Land Trusts.
 It is acknowledged that Aboriginal people have a spiritual connection to the springs, soaks, billabongs, streams, creeks, and rivers that are related to the aquifer.
 Culturally significant sites include Bitter Springs (Gorran), Rainbow Spring (Najig), Roper River, Elsey Creek and Red Lily Lagoon (Ngarrmirngan).

-Aboriginal land covers approximately 36 per cent of the plan area and supports a variety of land uses including residential areas, pastoralism, mining, tourism and conservation.
+Aboriginal lands support a variety of land uses including residential areas, pastoralism, mining, tourism and conservation.

-Pastoralism covers most of the plan area at an estimated 40 per cent and is reliant on access to the aquifer via stock bores.
-Irrigated agriculture and light industry operators also rely on groundwater for production, with tourism operators, councils and schools needing water to maintain greenspaces including camping grounds, sporting ovals and rest stops, Schedule E.
+Pastoralism covers most of the plan area and relies on access to the aquifer via stock bores.
+Irrigated agriculture and light industry operators also rely on groundwater for production, and tourism operators, councils and schools need water to maintain greenspaces including camping grounds, sporting ovals and rest stops.